Editor’s note:

 Simplicity is power.

-Whether it’s an organisation-wide memo, an email to colleagues in the company, a round-table discussion, or a press release: keep the messaging simple.
-You lose people if your purpose is unknown in ninety seconds, in less time if you’re giving a speech.
+Whether it’s an organisation-wide memo, an email to colleagues in the company, a roundtable discussion, or a press release, keep the messaging simple by stripping away jargon, redundant terms, and ‘big’ words.
+You lose people if your purpose is unknown in ninety seconds, and in less time if you’re giving a speech.
 This corresponds to the “What” component.

 2) Keep the communications relevant

-Know your audience and stick to the reason for the meeting, discussion, or the deliberations.
+Know your audience and stick to the purpose of the meeting, discussion, or deliberations.
 Bringing up the issue of how official stationery is constantly inadequate is irrelevant in a sales strategy meeting, even as a response to the prompt for questions.
 Concentrate on the rationale, the reason or the purpose for the communication.
 In other words, highlight the “Why” component.

 3) Keep the communications consistent

-This tip is closely linked to feedback.
-Note that the lack of timely and factual feedback is linked to the culture in the wider environment.
+This tip is closely tied to feedback.
+Note that the lack of timely, factual feedback is linked to the culture of the broader environment.

-Choosing competent people to keep the communications consistent via feedback channels displays transparency, (and by extension, trust), which leads to wide acceptance.
+Choosing competent people to maintain consistent communication via feedback channels demonstrates transparency (and, by extension, trust), which leads to widespread acceptance.
 This corresponds to the “Who” component.

-Furthermore, using the appropriate methods, tools, technology, etc. to update, review or re-align communications for the purpose for which they are required, is what the “How” component clarifies.
+Furthermore, using the appropriate methods, tools, technology, and other relevant tools to update, review, or realign communications for the required purpose is what the “How” component clarifies.

 4) Keep the communications flexible

-You’re unlikely to drill for oil in a remote region with a history of civil disturbances without having a plan for the shutdown of operations and the evacuation of staff.
-You’d also ensure that you secure a supplementary budget to handle power outages, and/or vandalism of your company’s facilities.
+You’re an oil multinational.
+You’re unlikely to drill for oil in a far-flung region with a history of civil disturbances without having a plan for the shutdown of operations and the evacuation of staff.
+You’d ensure that you secure a supplementary budget to handle power outages and/or vandalism of your company’s facilities.

-Similarly, you wouldn’t ignore the need for back-up communication systems for support and direction from the headquarters, would you?
+Similarly, it’s illogical to ignore the need for backup communication systems that provide support and direction from the headquarters.

 Conclusion

-The RBCB Communications Strategy isn’t simply an interesting theoretical framework with little practical purposes.
-By virtue of its six components, one seamlessly leading to the next, it’s particularly helpful in the business world.
-This is because of the fact that it could be regarded as a ‘living’ template that could easily be customised for different scenarios.
+The Flexible Communications Strategy is not merely an interesting theoretical framework with little practical purpose.
+By virtue of its six components, one seamlessly leading to the next, it’s a particularly potent tool for organisations.
+Consider it a customisable ‘living’ template for different business contexts.

 N.B – Images courtesy of freedigitalphotos.net.